About this book

 Becca at Sea

-Young Becca has often gone with her parents to visit her grandmother at her rustic cabin in the Gulf Islands.
-But this year her mother is expecting a baby, and Becca visits her grandmother on her own.
+Becca has often gone with her parents to visit Gran at her rustic cabin by the sea.
+But this year Becca’s mother is expecting a baby, and Becca visits her grandmother on her own.
 The prospect of spending time at Gran’s — with her peculiar plumbing and ridiculous Scrabble rules — is hardly appealing.

-Selected for the Horn Book Mind the Gap Awards 2008
+- Commended Horn Book Mind the Gap Awards, 2008

-Selected for the CCBC Best Books for Kids & Teens (Starred Selection) 2008
+- Commended CCBC Best Books for Kids & Teens (Starred Selection), 2008